To have strong and great-looking hair, it needs shine.

-In order to have great-looking hair, it needs shine.
-To have shine in your hair, it has to be clean.
-In order to stay clean, you need to wash away dirt and extra oils that can build up after time - just like we all do every day!
+And to keep hair clean, you need to wash away dirt and extra oils that can build up after time - just like we all do every day!

 That's why washing regularly is so important - especially if you live or work in an urban area.
-This can seem complicated at first glance because there are so many steps involved (especially if you're using the wrong products), but once you get the hang of it and start doing these simple things every day then life will feel so much easier!
+This can seem complicated at first glance because there are so many steps involved, but once you get the hang of it and start doing these simple things every day then life will feel so much easier!

-Here are just some of the most asked questions about hair washing, and all this time you thought you had the answers.
+Here are just some of the most asked questions about hair washing that all this time you thought you had the answers.
 But did you?

 Is it okay to wash your hair once every week?
 Or should it be twice a week?
 How about daily washing?